Star Awards 2007: Prelude to Star Awards 2007

 A nine-episode Prelude series, titled 星光隧道 (lit.
 "Starlight Tunnel"), premiered on 18 October 2007 every Thursdays with Kym Ng and Dasmond Koh as hosts.
 The series featuring guest artistes from MediaCorp who would will be playing games with family contestants relating to the every MediaCorp produced dramas.
 Charlyn Lin co-hosted the islandwide roadshows to rally for the 40 nominated artistes for the Top 10 Most Popular Artistes.

-Star Awards 25th Drama Anniversary (红星大奖之戏剧情牵25)
+Star Awards 25th Drama Anniversary

 The first week of the Star Awards 2007 ceremony, titled Star Awards 25th Drama Anniversary (红星大奖之戏剧情牵25) was a special addition to the usual Star Awards in tribute to the 25th anniversary of Chinese MediaCorp drama production industries.
 Guo Liang and Quan Yi Fong were the hosts while Bryan Wong and Michelle Chia co-hosted for one segment.
 Charlyn Lin was the backstage host.

 Unlike regular award ceremonies, most of the awards does not have presenters (and no handover of awards), and instead replaced by a clip show of various drama scenes.

-Awards Eligible for Audience Voting
+Awards eligible for audience voting

 Six out of 11 categories awarded were decided by public voting; these results were all reflected on this list:

-Awards decided By Professional Judges
+Awards decided By professional judges

 The other five awards are determined by professional judges.
 The table lists only the winners, in alphabetical order.